react-native-google-signin/google-signin/README.md

 #### `configure(options)`

 It is mandatory to call this method before attempting to call `signIn()` and `signInSilently()`.
 This method is sync meaning you can call `signIn` / `signInSilently` right after it.
 In typical scenarios, `configure` needs to be called only once, after your app starts.
+In the native layer, this is a synchronous call.

 Example usage with for default options: you get user email and basic profile info.